tengcharmaine/tp/docs/DeveloperGuide.md

 </box>

-The following sequence diagram shows how an addnote operation goes through the `Logic` component:
+The following sequence diagram shows how an `addnote` operation goes through the `Logic` component:

 <puml src="diagrams/AddNoteSequenceDiagram.puml" alt="AddNoteSequenceDiagram" />

 <box type="info" seamless>

-**Note:** The lifeline for `AddNoteCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `AddNoteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </box>

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes a new `addnote` command:

 <div style="text-align: center;">
     <puml src="diagrams/AddNoteCommandActivityDiagram.puml" width="250"/>